 So, why do I still recommend it?
 Because you can build an email list from Instagram.
 People who are interested in your content will want to follow you.
 And they will have to go to your bio to do so.
 There’s your opportunity to wow them with your bio with something that will interest them.
 Make them click your link and sign up to your email list to get it.

 Substack / Revue

 Both Substack and Revue offer a writer to open a newsletter-based blog.
 The difference between a regular blog and those services is the delivery.
-In Substack or similar websites, any post you publish goes straight to your email subscribers via email.
+Any post you publish in Substack or similar websites goes straight to your email subscribers via email.

-If you plan to start a newsletter instead of a fully-fledged blog, this could be an exciting proposition for you.
+If you plan to start a newsletter instead of a fully-fledged blog, this could be an exciting proposition.

 Both platforms allow you to gate specific posts to paying members and start a membership business on their platform.
-This way, you can monetize the newsletter and offer that extra for people excited by your content.
+You can monetize the newsletter and offer that extra for people excited by your content.

-I've talked about three leading platforms I'm recommending new creators.
-Let's see some more options if your wallet is a little larger, or your needs are a bit different.
+I’ve talked about three leading platforms I’m recommending to new creators.
+Let’s see more options if your wallet is slightly larger or your needs are somewhat different.

 Ghost is open-source and is growing fast.
-My website, which you might be reading this article on, was built with Ghost.
+My website, on which you might be reading this article, was built with Ghost.

 Hosting your website with Ghost.org costs money.
 It’s $29 per month for up to 1000 subscribers.
 If you have that kind of money to spare, you’ll get a lot of value in return.

 If you’re knowledgeable about launching a server, you can deploy Ghost on your own.
 The software is open-source and doesn’t cost a cent.